-Further Countries in the same timezone of UTC +0Although the timezone is named "Greenwich Mean Time", it has mostly politcal reasons.
-It simply means that eg beginning and ending of daylight saving time always uniformly apply here.
-There are some other countries, in which the clock strikes just the same hour.
+Further Countries in the same timezone of UTC +0Although the timezone is named "Greenwich Mean Time", it is mostly for politcal reasons.
+It simply means that, e.g., the beginning and ending of daylight savings time always apply here uniformly.
+There are some other countries, in which the clock strikes the same hour.
 These countries have the same temporal distance to UTC (Universal Time Coordinated):

 |Portugal||Lisbon||Western European Time (WET)|